ahatting/QUPET/readme.md

 Doe,John;john.doe@domain.com;1;2;etc<br>
 Doe,Jane;jane.doe@domain.com;4;5;etc<br>

-**If you only want the tool and don't care about what the scripts does, you will only need:**
+**If you only want the tool and don't care about what the script does, you will only need:**
 - KUPET.exe
 - KUPET.exe.config